Conventional Fire Alarms Vs. Addressable Fire Alarms; What’s the Difference?

 On the other hand, a conventional fire alarm system would work best in much smaller spaces, such as a one-bedroom flat or a tiny retail shop or a small office space, where it wouldn't be too difficult to find the source of a fire.
 It's important that you take a look at the recently updated domestic fire detection and alarm system standard before you purchase a fire alarm for your business.

 MAC Security provides a wide range of security systems for home and businesses including; burglar alarms, CCTV systems, fire protection systems and access control.
-If you are interested in finding out more about conventional or addressable fire alarms, get in touch and speak to a member of the MAC Security team today on 0121 271 0149 or send us an email on firstname.lastname@example.org.
+If you are interested in finding out more about conventional or addressable fire alarms, get in touch and speak to a member of the MAC Security team today on 0121 271 0149 or send us an email at firstname.lastname@example.org.
 You can also contact us by using the contact form below.